zk-phi/phi-kbd-library/Readme.markdown

 I currently add 3d previews as follows:

 - Model it with OpenSCAD and export as Text STL
-- Convert to Binary STL with Meshmixer
-- Convert to STEP with FreeCAD
+- Import to FreeCAD with OpenSCAD Workbench to convert to STEP

-Since it losses color data, I am looking for a better way (to convert from OpenSCAD, if possible).

 ## License